DhrishP/voice-agents/README.md

 ## Overview

-This repository contains a simplified representative implementation of the voice agent platform I built and deployed in production.
-The original codebase included company-specific business logic, integrations, prompts, and deployment infrastructure, which have been omitted for confidentiality.
+This repository contains a simplified implementation of the voice agent platform I built and deployed in production.

+It omits company-specific integrations, prompts, business logic, and deployment infrastructure while preserving the core architecture and engineering patterns.

 The platform supports real-time conversational AI over both telephone (Twilio) and browser-based WebSockets, orchestrating speech recognition, language models, text-to-speech, and tool execution through a queue-based architecture.